chideraani/diabetes_predict/README.md

 - DiabetesPedigreeFunction: A diabetes pedigree function is a function which scores likelihood of diabetes based on family history.
 - Outcome (target variable): 0-no diabetes, 1-has diabetes.

+## Requirements
+- Install requirements using `pip install -r requirements.txt`.
+  - Ensure you use Python 3.

+## Output
+- A website application was built from this project using Streamlit and deployed to Heroku.
+View [here](https://diadetect.herokuapp.com/)